MPGC/MPGC/README.md

 This idea was the driving force that encouraged me to study software development whilst continuing to work in the world of design.

 ### TECH SKILLS:
-PHP / MYSQL / JS / JQUERY / HTML / CSS / BOOSTRAP / JAVA / ADOBE XD / GITHUB / WORDPRESS / WOOCOMMERCE / SCRUM / GOOGLE API's
+PHP / MYSQL / JS / JQUERY / HTML / CSS / BOOSTRAP / JAVA / ADOBE XD / GITHUB / WORDPRESS / WOOCOMMERCE / SCRUM

 - 🔭 I’m currently working as Freelancer for Forma & Motiva.
-- 🌱 I’m currently learning React and Google Cloud.
+- 🌱 I’m currently learning React and Google Cloud Platform.
 - 📫 How to reach me: dampiedad@gmail.com

 ### MOTTO: